MicrosoftDocs/quantum-docs-pr/articles/quantum-SimulatorsAndMachines.md

 This part is generally very straightforward.
 Each Q# operation is compiled into a class that provides a static `Run` method.
-This method takes the same arguments as the operation itself, plus an additional first argument which is the simulator to execute with.
+The arguments to this method are given by the flattened argument tuple of the operation itself, plus an additional first argument which is the simulator to execute with.
+For a tuple of type `(String, (Double, Double))` its flattened counterpart is of type `(String, Double, Double)`.

 There are some subtleties when passing arguments to a `Run` method: